What is the Mercer Greek Challenge?

 How is the competition scored?

-Chapters with the highest alumni participation rates (based on Mercer Fund gifts received) will win prizes for first, second, third and fourth place in each competition category.
+Chapters with the highest alumni giving participation rates will win prizes for first, second, third and fourth place in each competition category.

-A gift of any amount designated for any area of The Mercer Fund will count toward the Greek Challenge.
-Gifts may be designated to any School/College/Program in The Mercer Fund and may be split between programs (ex., a $100 gift: $50 to College of Liberal Arts and $50 to Mercer Athletic Foundation).
+A gift of any amount designated for any area of the University will count toward the Greek Challenge.
+Gifts may be designated to any School/College/Program (including the Mercer Athletic Foundation and Mercer On Mission) and may be split between programs (ex., a $100 gift: $50 to College of Liberal Arts and $50 to Mercer Athletic Foundation).